-Our revenue is generated primarily from the sale of products and research services.
+Our revenue is generated primarily from the sale of products and gene sequencing services.
 Product revenue primarily consists of sales of genetic sequencing equipment and sequencing reagent kits.
-Research service revenue primarily consists of revenue generated from gene sequencing services and grants.

 We recognize revenue in accordance with Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606").
 Under ASC 606, we recognize revenue when control of our products and services is transferred to our customers in an amount that reflects the consideration we expect to receive from our customers in exchange for those products and services.
-To determine the appropriate amount of revenue to be recognized for arrangements determined to be within the scope of ASC 606, we perform a five-step process.
+To determine the appropriate amount of revenue to be recognized for arrangements determined to be within the scope of ASC 606, we follow the five-step process.
 This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price to the distinct performance obligations in the contract, and recognizing revenue when (or as) the performance obligations have been satisfied.
 A performance obligation is considered distinct from other obligations in a contract when it provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and is separately identified in the contract.
 We only apply the five-step process to contracts when it is probable that we will collect consideration we expect to be entitled to in exchange for the goods or services we transfer to the customer.